 Maputo International Airport is the main gateway into Mozambique with direct flights from Portugal, Johannesburg or Cape Town, holiday-makers are usually on their way to one of the country’s smaller airports to access the Indian Ocean coast.

-Vilanculos International Airport: You can flu directly to Vilanculos from Maputo, Johannesburg, Cape Town or Kruger International to the Bazaruto Archipelago.
+Vilanculos International Airport: You can fly directly to Vilanculos from Maputo, Johannesburg, Cape Town or Kruger International Airport to the Bazaruto Archipelago.
 Flights from the Kruger do not operate every day but it is ideal if you want to combine safari with a relaxing beach holiday.

 Pemba International Airport is the gateway to the Quirimbas Archipelago, Pemba is accessed via Maputo, Johannesburg, Nairobi and Dar es Salaam – the latter two making for a great East Africa safari and beach holiday combination.

 Once you’ve arrived on the coast, travelling onwards to the islands themselves means a boat, light aircraft or helicopter transfer.
 The islands are small enough to get around on foot though there will be plenty of opportunities for sailing and boating trips.